Aks-Dmv/vqa_hierarchical_attention/README.md

-# Hierarchical Visual Question Answering using Alternating Co-Attention
+# Hierarchical VQA using Alternating Co-Attention

 This repository was created in partial fulfillment for the course [Visual Learning and Recognition (16-824) Fall 2021](https://visual-learning.cs.cmu.edu/), which I took at CMU.